DV

 Strategy & risk

-VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach, while VYMI tracks FTSE All-World ex US High Dividend Yield Index with a dividend income approach.
-Beta is 0.7 for VYM and 0.74 for VYMI, indicating VYM is less volatile relative to the market.
+VYM tracks FTSE High Dividend Yield Index, while VYMI tracks FTSE All-World ex US High Dividend Yield Index.
+Beta is 0.68 for VYM and 0.73 for VYMI — effectively similar market sensitivity.

 Fund details